sidney-eliot/3d-artists-handbook/content/uv-unwrapping.md

 >A smoothing/ shading split always needs a UV split, but a UV split doesn't always need a smoothing/ shading split.

 ## Paddings/ Margins
 Padding is important to avoid bleeding, which is visible as seems on the model.
 Correct padding is also important for getting nice bevels when baking.
 Padding is between every UV island and margin between all islands and the texture borders.
 The amount of padding depends on the texture resolution.
 It also depends on how much downresing will happen.
-If the highest resolution is 4k and there is a low settings which downreses/ mips the texture to let's say 256px, then more padding is needed.
+If the highest resolution is 4k and there is a low setting which downreses/ mips the texture to let's say 256px, then more padding is needed.
 How the texture will be viewed is also important, if it's a roof tile on an atlas environment sheet, it's viewed at extremely acute angles and will be mipped/ filtered to hell then more padding is generally good.

 >[!tip] Recommended paddings/ margins
 >